-The pause menu’s Inventory screen also fills the role of a quest journal.
-Child of Light isn’t exactly brimming over with side quests, but there’s more than a handful to be found as you encounter various friendly NPCs over the course of Aurora’s journey.
-In typical RPG fashion, quest-givers always have an exclamation point over their heads.
+The Inventory screen, which also fills the role of a quest journal, can be found in the pause menu.
+There aren’t a huge amount of side quests in Child of Light, but you can find enough to keep things interesting as you encounter various friendly NPCs throughout Aurora’s journey.
+As with most RPGs, quest-givers are obvious due to the exclamation point over their heads.
 Talk to them to find out what they need help with.

-Any ongoing and completed tasks you’ve collected are “stored” in your inventory.
-Simply scroll down to the bottom of the list and you’ll see a bunch of items that look like pieces of paper.
+Your inventory stores all ongoing and completed tasks that you collect.
+To see them, scroll down to the bottom of the list to the items that look like pieces of paper.
 Each of these represents a quest.
-The ones with a green check mark are completed and the ones with a yellow exclamation point remain open.
+Green checkmarks denote completed quests, and a yellow exclamation point marks quests in progress.

-Separate from the Inventory screen is your collection of Oculi.
-These crystals can be slotted into one of three slots, applying bonus effects to weapons, armor, and general character attributes.
-Child of Light offers a simple crafting interface that allows you to combine three of the same sized and colored Oculi into a slightly better one.
-To see what effect a crystal has in a particular slot, select one of the three slots and highlight each crystal for a text description.
-You can slot/unslot Oculi whenever you like with no penalty, so there’s no reason to not to equip them when you find new ones.
+Your collection of Oculi is separate from your inventory items.
+These crystals apply bonus effects to weapons, armor, and general character attributes when inserted into one of three slots.
+Child of Light offers a simple crafting interface that allows you to combine three Oculi of the same size and color into one enhanced one.
+To see what effect a crystal has in a particular slot, select one of the three slots, and highlight each crystal for a text description.
+You can slot/unslot Oculi whenever you like with no penalty, so there’s no reason not to equip them when you find new ones.

 - Eight games like Breath of the Wild that you should play